|

 In the early 1960s, Osawa (or Bell & Howell

-Japan, as it was then known) was doing Mamiya's wholesaling in Japan,
+Japan, as it was then known) was Mamiya's wholesaler in Japan.
+It

-as well as Canon's.
-It seems likely that someone, probably at Osawa,
+was also Canon's.
+It seems likely someone, probably at Osawa, decided

-decided a few mutual product development programs between Canon
+a few mutual product development programs between Canon and Mamiya

-and Mamiya would be a good thing.
-However it came about, this triumvirate
+would be a good thing.
+However it came about, this triumvirate engaged

-engaged in some SLR activity and, while a sideline to the main story
+in some SLR activity and, while a sideline to the main story of

-of Mamiya development, nevertheless resulted in similar products
+Mamiya development, nevertheless resulted in similar products that

--- the Mamiya Auto-Lux and Canon Canonex -- that must
+must be mentioned -- the Mamiya Auto-Lux and Canon Canonex.

 Auto-Lux and Canonex

-First of all, despite some minor differences, they obviously look
+First, despite some minor differences, they obviously look alike.

-alike.
-The controls, and even the assmbly bolts of each, are placed
+The controls, and even the assmbly bolts of each, are placed identically,

-identically, right down to their X-synchronization outlets at 3
+right down to their X-synchronization outlets at 3 o'clock relative

-o'clock relative to the lens.
-The Auto-Lux is finished in
+to the lens.
+The Auto-Lux is finished in a plastic fabric

-a plastic fabric whose little "M" protrusions make it look like
+whose little "M" protrusions make it look like knurled rubber, whereas

-knurled rubber, whereas the Canonex is covered in the more usual
+the Canonex is covered in the more usual thin leatherette.
+There

-are the same, and so are the finder readouts, although the Auto-Lux
+and so are the finder readouts, although the Auto-Lux has

 aid.
 Even the Mamiya-Sekor 48mm f/2.8 lens appears to be virtually